 Another major improvement is the redesigned front drag system which uses both sides of the HT 100 carbon fiber washers to put the brakes on hard-charging fish (drag power up to 25 lbs and an increase of 20% over the previous model) while improving performance and durability.

 No wonder the Battle II won the “Best Saltwater Reel” award at ICAST 2014.
-We also like the full metal body, sideplate and rotor along with a more durable body paint that should only enhance the reel’s anti-corrosion properties.
+We also like the full metal body, sideplate, and rotor along with a more durable body paint job that should only enhance the reel’s anti-corrosion properties.

 Gear ratios run from 5.2:1 to 6.2:1 depending on the model and line retrieval rates are as high as 44″ per handle turn (112cm) with the Battle II 8000.

-- The weight — will all of the notable improvements the weight of the models, particularly the larger models, remains a tad higher than other reels of comparable sizes.
-For instance, the Kastking Kodiak 5000 model weighs roughly 12.40 oz. while the Battle II 5000 comes in at almost 20 oz.
+- The weight — even with all of the notable improvements, the weight of the models, particularly the larger models, remains a tad higher than other reels of comparable size.
+For instance, the KastKing Kodiak 5000 model weighs roughly 12.40 oz. while the Battle II 5000 comes in at almost 20 oz.

-- Not the most even line lay on the spool right out of the box.
+- Not the evenest line lay on the spool right out of the box.
 You may have to play around with the included shim washers to get the line to lay evenly.

 Our third and final reel for this review is the Daiwa BG, or Black Gold.
 Before we even get into the particulars, let me say that this is one of the most visually pleasing reels I’ve ever seen – it is simply beautiful!
 While Daiwa has been making the BG series since 1981, the new Daiwa BG Saltwater Spinning Reels presented at ICAST 2016 are more than just makeovers.

-Aesthetics aside, the BG is one of the best values ever produced, and the updated version may be the best yet – in fact, I’d consider it a steal with most of its models at under $100 – considering the high quality of components and design.
+Aesthetics aside, the BG is one of the best saltwater reel values ever produced, and the updated version may be even better.
+In fact, I’d call it a steal, with most of the models/sizes coming in at very affordable price-points and considering the high quality of components and design.

 The Daiwa BG spinning reel represents one of those rare instances where you feel you may be getting more than your money’s worth.
 Let me explain.
 Daiwa took an already popular and durable model and made it much better while keeping it very affordable.
 How so?